Probabilistic forecast of nonlinear dynamical systems with uncertainty quantification: Concluding remarks

 \section{Concluding remarks}

 Quantifying the uncertainty for forecast and extrapolation by data-driven models is a challenging task that was not well-studied.
-We showed popular approaches for representing dynamical systems, such as the dynamic mode decomposition, can be written as the maximum likelihood estimator of a linear mapping matrix in a linear state space model, and this data generating model allows the uncertainty to be quantified of forecast rigorously.
+We showed popular approaches for representing dynamical systems, such as the dynamic mode decomposition, can be written as the maximum likelihood estimator of a linear mapping matrix in a linear state space model, and this {generative} model allows the uncertainty to be quantified of forecast rigorously.
 We also extended the parallel partial Gaussian process approach to emulate the one-step-ahead transition function that links observations at two nearby time frames, and propagated the uncertainty through posterior sampling for forecasting a longer time.
-We introduced the criteria to evaluate the accuracy of uncertainty assessments in forecast.
-We compared different approaches in numerical examples where the inputs of the dynamics are known in the first example, and the inputs are unknown in the second example.
+We numerically compared different approaches with correctly specified inputs and misspecified inputs in two examples.
 We discussed scenarios where the uncertainty can be reliably quantified, and analyzed the factors that can degrade the accuracy of uncertainty assessment.

 There is a wide range of open issues to obtain reliable uncertainty quantification for probabilistic forecast of nonlinear dynamical systems.
 First, restrictive model assumptions, such as equal variance between output coordinates, subjective choice of latent dimensions and lack of models of trends from the forecast period, can degrade the accuracy of uncertainty assessment for forecasting.
-Having a data generating model allows one to better understand the model assumptions and hence select data-driven models more suitable for real-world tasks.
+Having a {probabilistic generative} model allows one to better understand the model assumptions and hence select data-driven models more suitable for real-world tasks.
 Second, the kernel representation of vector functions, such as the PP-GP model, can capture nonlinear behaviors of dynamical systems through modeling the one-step-ahead transition function, whereas the Markov assumption of the model can be restrictive.
 Having inputs from longer time lag period may improve the model performance.
 Furthermore, when the dimension of input is large, we need to develop a computationally scalable way to reduce the input dimension and form a suitable distance metric between the reduced inputs.
 Finally, filtering approaches may be used along with the data-driven predictions of one-step-ahead transition function, when the observations contain nonnegligible noises.